-Did you know Dubai has a second airport?
-Our Qatar Airways flight was flying out of it and I was keen to try it out.
+Did you know Dubai has a two airports?
+Our Qatar Airways flight was flying out of the second one and I was keen to try it out.
 The airport, officially called Al Maktoum International Airport (DWC), is in Jebel Ali, right at the opposite end of the city to the main airport (DXB).
 We were staying with a relative in Silicon Oasis which, in Dubai terms, is not far from DXB.

 Izmir – When Prepaying Goes Wrong